 One of the most difficult aspects of investing is knowing where and what to invest.
 While you can do research or get an advisor, not everyone has the time or access to do so.

-The app also connects all your accounts over 170 integrations they have with banks and investment firms so you can have one big picture about all your investments right from your mobile device.
+The app also connects all your accounts over 170 integrations they have with banks and investment firms.
+That makes it so you can have one big picture about all your investments right from your mobile device.

-The aptly named app is a way to illustrate that investing doesn’t have to be for the rich but anyone can do it by eliminating expensive, excessive, and unnecessary trading fees.
+The aptly named app is a way to illustrate that investing doesn’t have to be for the rich; anyone can do it by eliminating expensive, excessive, and unnecessary trading fees.

 Robinhood has leveled the investment playing field and has encouraged more people than ever to get involved in creating their own investment portfolio through this technology-driven brokerage.
 With market data and regular content updates, you’ll be able to learn more about what to invest in and what impacts the stock market.
 You can get real-time updates about dividends, stock splits, and upcoming initial public offerings (IPOs).
 This allows you to move on any of those actions immediately.